Last Updated on August 28, 2024

 Using efficient tactics is necessary to strike a balance between tire longevity and safety:

-• Appropriate Inflation: Keeping tires inflated to the recommended level is vital.
+- Appropriate Inflation: It is vital to keep tires inflated to the recommended level.
 Overinflation can provide a bumpy ride and less tire contact with the road, while underinflation might result in excessive wear.

-• Appropriate Storage: Keep your run-flat truck tires out of direct sunlight and in an excellent, dry location when not in use.
+- Appropriate Storage: When not in use, keep your run-flat truck tires out of direct sunlight and in an excellent, dry location.
 This prevents the rubber from degrading and increases tire life.

 Rotating and Aligning Your Truck’s Tires